GHROTIC/es-theme-retrogirls_crystal/README.md

 <br>

-If you have any questions, comments or suggestions I can be found lurking in the RG Arc channel on the RetroHandhelds Discord: https://discord.com/invite/retrohandhelds
+If you have any questions, comments or suggestions I can be found in the #rg_arc channel on the RetroHandhelds Discord: https://discord.com/invite/retrohandhelds